 On the Statistics / Network Statistics page, you can view statistics for all connections existing in the system (WAN connections, LAN, WLAN).
-For each connection the following data are displayed: name and state (when the connection is on, its name is highlighted in green, when the connection is off, its name is highlighted in red), IP address and subnet mask, and volume of data received and transmitted (with increase of the volume the units of measurement are changed automatically: byte, Kbyte, Mbyte, Gbyte).
+For each connection the following data are displayed: name and state (when the connection is on, its name is highlighted in green, when the connection is off, its name is highlighted in red), IP address and subnet mask, gateway (if the connection is established), MAC address, and volume of data received and transmitted (with increase of the volume the units of measurement are changed automatically: byte, Kbyte, Mbyte, Gbyte).

-Figure 52.
+Figure 51.
 The Statistics / Network Statistics page.

-To view detailed data on a connection, click the line corresponding to this connection.
+To view data on a connection, click the line corresponding to this connection.